Tudat/tudat/tutorials/matlabInterface/usage.rst

   integrator.maximumStepSize = 1e4;
   integrator.errorTolerance = 1e-11;

-Settings the property :literal:`errorTolerance` sets both the :jsonkey:`relativeErrorTolerance` and :jsonkey:`absoluteErrorTolerance` keys.
+Setting the property :literal:`errorTolerance` sets both the :jsonkey:`relativeErrorTolerance` and :jsonkey:`absoluteErrorTolerance` keys.

 Then, we add the integrator to the :class:`Simulation` object: